 “Yosuga” is the etymological source for the more popular Japanese word “en,” which means connection.
 Good definitions of yosuga are: “A place where the mind and body are drawn and can rest,” “A dependable person,” “A relative,” and “A place to turn to or depend on.”

-On Kyoto’s old historical streets, traditional small buildings huddling together look as if they are supporting each other.
+On Kyoto’s old historical streets, traditional small buildings huddle together as if they are supporting each other.

 The Yosuga facility, located in this type of traditional house, is a place where artists and scholars can find their connection, and rest, and a place to depend on.
 The ultimate purpose is to create a space where even just one person can bring a smile to many people’s faces.

-Art Space Yosuga is a nonprofit facility which mainly operates an ‘artist-in-residence’ program in a renovated pair of traditional Japanese houses.
-With a gallery space included as well, this old-fashioned building gives international and domestic artists and scholars a place to work, study and exhibit the fruits of their labor.
+Art Space “Yosuga” is a Artist-in-Residence program operating out of a renovated traditional Japanese house, a ‘Kyo-Machiya.’
+With a residence space, art studio and shared living space, we provide international and domestic artists and scholors a place to work, study and exhibit their artwork.

 Notes on the start of the business